Pixel-Nova-Apps/simmerpos.com/_pages/printer-epson.md

 # Epson ticket printer guide

+Simmer currently supports the following Epson printers with **Server Direct Print**:

+- Epson TM-DT series,
+- Epson TM-i series
+- Epson TM-T88VI

+If you are unsure if your printer supports **Server Direct Print**, please contact <a href="mailto:help@simmerpos.com">help@simmerpos.com</a>.

 ## Create a ticket printer

 ### 1. Add printer from the Simmer dashboard:

 <img src="/assets/epson-admin/add-printer.png" alt="Add printer" class="support-image">

-### 2. Give your printer a name and select the Shopify location you want to use it in:
+### 2. Give your printer a name, brand and select the Shopify location you want to use it in:

 <img src="/assets/epson-admin/create-printer.png" alt="Create printer" class="support-image">